 - The centre of the cake took quite a bit to completely cook.
 Until you get a clean skewer keep baking, else you will end up with uncooked cake.
 Increase time if needed.

-- The top of the cake seemed bit too moist.
-I would suggest that you chip off the top after slicing, so that it does not mould soon.
+- The top of the cake seemed a bit too moist.
+I would suggest that you chip off the top after slicing so that it does not mould soon.

 Check out my Eggless Chocolate Cake recipe…